Cleaning and Troubleshooting of Perma Pure Nafion™ Tubing Gas Dryers

 - Blow clean, dry air through the sample outlet end of the header to remove any entrained particles.

 - To dissolve any salt deposits within the tubing, briefly inject DI water into tubing bundle with syringe or plastic squeeze bottle.
 Do not immerse the headers of the dryer element in water or excessively wet the tubing inside the headers.
 Nafion™ tubing swells when exposed to water.
 If the tubing inside the epoxy headers becomes too wet, it may swell sufficiently to crack the rigid epoxy header.

 Caution: De-ionized water must be used.
-Nafion™ is a cationic exchange material, and when exposed to liquid water will exchange the hydrogen from the sulfonic acid with any cations in the water.
+Nafion™ polymer is a cationic exchange material, and when exposed to liquid water will exchange the hydrogen from the sulfonic acid with any cations in the water.